I Know Why Your Students Don’t Speak English… And What to Do About It

 - Assign speaking activities on the Internet like the interactive drills in the "QualityTime-ESL Podcasts" and "Your English Podcasts".
 Then have the students test each other in class with the transcripts.

 - Assign listening activities on the Internet.
-There is a multitude of excellent podcasts like Listen to English or Breaking News English.
+There is a multitude of excellent podcasts like Breaking News English.
 Ask students to write 100-word summaries, which—once corrected—they will present orally to rotating groups of students.

 - Give oral tests as often as written tests and be sure to give high coefficients to oral tests.
 If you have a lab administering oral tests is easy, since the students can all be working on a lab program (with their headsets on), as you interrogate one student at a time.